edc/homebrew-fishfish/README.md

     brew install fishfish

-If you want to stay on the edge and use the latest and greatest from SVN:
+If you want to stay on the edge and use the latest and greatest from GitHub:

     brew install --HEAD fishfish